-Potato Salad snobbery even affected whole clans surrounding this favorite side dish of American tradition including the children of families who would declare their mother’s version as simply the best and sometimes not even consider sampling a version of another’s.
+Potato Salad snobbery even affected whole clans surrounding this favorite side dish of American tradition including the children of families who would declare their mother’s version as simply the best and would not even consider sampling any version of another.

 As I grew up and made my own American style version of potato salad I much tended towards that of my own mother and grandmother including some fresh chopped celery, onions or scallions, celery seed, chopped parsley, and a small amount of mayonnaise, perhaps with a touch of added vinegar for thinning and flavoring.

 Then one day it happened, I found there was possibly a silent yet real preexisting Potato Salad Snobbery in my very own clan and it was my grandmother (Grams).
-Readying an upcoming event, Grams announced she had prepared her own version potato salad for the following day’s outdoor gathering for purposes of just having her own, admitting to me distress on what turned out to be our commonly same Potato Salad particulars, the overdosed mayonnaise, the mixed together indistinguishable ingredients and lastly, it was, the ‘Tomain’.
+Readying an upcoming event, Grams announced she had prepared her own version potato salad for the following day’s outdoor gathering whose reasoning was for the purposes of just having her own dish then admitting to me her distress on what turned out to be our commonly shared Potato Salad fear, the overdosed mayonnaise with mixed together indistinguishable ingredients.
+Tomain.
+Avoid the ‘Tomain’.

 - 1 1/2-2 pounds small fingerling size gold potatoes, roasted, peeled, and cubed